OCS-02: The potential of topical biologic for ophthalmic use

 Surgical options.
 Punctal plugs made of silicone or collagen may be inserted by an eye care professional to partially or completely plug the tear ducts at the inner corners of the eye to keep tears from draining from the eye.
 In severe cases, surgical closure of the drainage ducts by thermal punctal cautery may be recommended to close the tear ducts permanently.

-OCS-02: Potentially the first topical anti-TNF alpha therapy for ophthalmic indications
+OCS-02: The Potential of topical anti-TNF alpha therapy for ophthalmic indications